mac007mini-maker/cusoaiphoto/BUILD_INSTRUCTIONS.md

 Access your app at: `https://[your-current-replit-domain].replit.dev`

-## Permanent Solution: Rebuild Mobile App
+## Temporary Workaround: Rebuild Mobile App

+⚠️ **IMPORTANT:** Rebuilding is only a **temporary fix**.
+The app will break again when Replit restarts with a new domain.
+For production, see "Production Solution" below.

 ### Option 1: Build with Current Domain (Quick Fix)
 The current Replit domain is already set as the default.
 Simply rebuild: